gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Thanks again for looking into this, it helps put my mind at ease knowing that these matters are taken seriously.

-As of July 24th, I still haven't received a response from David
+As of October 2019, I still haven't received a response from David

 #### 22nd of March, 2019